Men of War (video game): Allied Campaign

 The next mission, called 'Disaster in Tunisia', involves the squad yet again, this time fighting in an armored car fit with a machine gun-bazooka turret.
 By this time, the Allies have been stricken with loss as the seasons change with delays in the advance into North Africa.
 This has given time for Rommel and his Afrika Korps to attack and defeat Allied forces in Tunisia.
 The goal is to reach a major military outpost to warn the garrison of an imminent attack on the area by the Afrika Korps.
 The group swerves through Sbeitla, surprising the German garrison.
-They attack and defeat the initial defense, however they are forced to stop to retrieve fuel from the area they just attacked as a result of a breakdown in the fuel pipe.
+They attack and defeat the initial defense, but they are forced to stop to retrieve fuel from the area they just attacked as a result of a breakdown in the fuel pipe.
 While Corporal Robinson repairs the fuel pipe, Palmer and two other commandos attack the remaining garrison and retrieve fuel, which they take back to the truck to move on.
 The squad continues, swerving and fighting through the sands until they break down again in a small outpost.
 While Robinson repairs the truck, the group uses mounted machine guns and an anti tank gun to defend the position from German attacks.
 After fending off multiple troop waves and a few armored vehicles, the group continues in the armored car.
 The group continues and is halted once again at a roadblock, which must be blown up by the engineer.
 The group defends the area from more attacks, and then continues once the roadblock is removed.
 The next area finds the group interrupted by an anti tank gun stationed on a hill.
 The group moves out to disable the gun and its crew so they can safely continue.
 After the objective is completed, they continue down a narrow African street where they are assaulted in close quarters combat.
 After safely making it through the street, they arrive at the final location, where yet another roadblock is present in the form of a debris pile.
 The group holds off waves of German troops while the engineer, Robinson, creates three dynamite charges.
 After planting the three, they blow up the roadblock and continue onto the next mission.